 14. Haleshi Mahadev Temple

-The Halesi Mahadev Temple belongs among the list of one of the oldest and holiest temples in Nepal.
+The Halesi Mahadev Temple belongs to the list of one of the oldest and holiest temples in Nepal.
 This temple is among one of the famous temples in Nepal located in the Khotang district of the eastern region of Nepal.
 This temple located inside a natural cave is also known as the Pashupatinath Temple of east Nepal.
 This location has three mysterious caves which are also known as the three eyes of Lord Shiva.
 This temple has been in existence for about 6000 years.

 You can take a bus to get to the holy location of Haleshi Temple.
-The road from Dhulikhel, Nepalthok, Khurkot to Ghurmi, Okhaldhunga, Jayaram, and Halesi is about 222 kilometers away from Kathmandu.
+The road from Dhulikhel, Nepalthok, and Khurkot to Ghurmi, Okhaldhunga, Jayaram, and Halesi is about 222 kilometres away from Kathmandu.
 It takes about 8-9 hours to get to Halesi Mahadev as we travel through the constricting road.

 - Haleshi, Khotang, Nepal.

 These are some of the most amazing and famous temples in Nepal.
 They have conquered the attention of tourists inside Nepal and all over the world.
 These cultural landmarks need conservation with the implementation of proper plans and policies.
-The tourism prospects in Nepal are rapidly increasing since the past few decades.
+The tourism prospects in Nepal are rapidly increasing over the past few decades.
 Hence, we must protect and promote these historically significant temples in Nepal.

 Finally, if you are planning to visit Nepal any time soon, the rich heritage sites and the famous temples of Nepal are great sites for the eyes.
 As we said before, you will have to visit to believe these breathtaking temples and architecture.
 We suggest you book your plane tickets today as it will be a sight of a lifetime.